Great Hypostyle Hall: Architecture and construction

 The Great Hypostyle Hall covers an area of 5000 m2.
 The roof, now fallen, was supported by 134 columns in 16 rows: The outermost 6 rows has 9 columns, with the 7th second from the middle having only 7 columns.
 These 122 columns measure 14 m with capitals resembling closed Cyperus papyrus floral buds.
 The two middlemost rows have 5 columns offset from the rest, with a sixth engaged with a back wall.
 These 12 are taller and wider than the others, being 10 m in circumference and 24 m high, with large, bell-shaped capitals resembling blooming papyrus flowers that supported a raised section of roof.
 Grilled windows of a clerestory allowed natural light in through this section.
 The 134 papyrus columns represent the primeval papyrus swamp from which Atum, a self-created deity, arose from the waters of Nun at the beginning of creation.

 The hall was not constructed by Horemheb, or Amenhotep III as earlier scholars had thought but was built entirely by Seti I who engraved the northern wing of the hall with inscriptions.
-Decoration of the southern wing was completed by the 19th dynasty pharaoh Ramesses II.
+Decoration of the southern wing was completed by his son and successor to the throne Ramesses II.

 The builders extend mudbrick ramps outward from the north and south sides of the Hall after filling up with the top of the first course of masonry.
 Although there are enough surviving remnants of these buildings embankments from the Hypostyle Hall, there are relics of another ramp that was used to build the first Pylon's south tower.
 Caissons in a mudbrick construction were filled with loose alluvial earth and desert sand.
 The Hall was probably constructed using whatever material was most readily available and convenient.